postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 ### Multi-Modal Search

 You may want to offer search results over multiple document types.
-For example a professional social networking site may return results from **People**, **Companies**, **Job Postings**, etc. You can have features specific to each document type, and PostgresML will handle the `NULL` inputs where documents don't have data for specific feature.
+For example a professional social networking site may return results from **People**, **Companies**, **JobPostings**, etc. You can have features specific to each document type, and PostgresML will handle the `NULL` inputs where documents don't have data for specific feature.
 This will allow you to build one model that ranks all types of "documents" together to optimize a single global objective.

 ### Tie it all together in a single query